moomiji/host-nuget-on-github/README.md

     # Useful if serving up the content from a different endpoint.
     base-uri: # required

-    # Relative path to individual packages or directories containing packages.
+    # Relative paths to individual packages or directories containing packages.
     package-paths: # required

     # Bash commands executed on sleet pushed.